mmoreno1/ElectroPredictor/README.md

 - Numpy
 - Pandas
 - python-weka-wrapper3
-ElectroPredictor was tested within a Anaconda Environment and it is highly recommended to run ElectroPredictor in that way.
+ElectroPredictor was tested within a Anaconda Environment and it is highly recommended to run it in that way for avoiding conflicts when importing the libraries.
-### Additional Software
+### Applications
+- OpenJDK
--
+- MOPAC 22.0.4
+Both applications must be aded to the shell script of the operating system to freely execute them as commands in the terminal.
+## How to use ElectroPredictor?